What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 Bird park characters

-If we started the theme of animals, then in Kuala Lumpur there is still a large aquarium.
-Probably, in such places, just like in the bird park, it is better to go with the whole family and with children, then there will be more impressions.
-But for me it was all rather boring.
+If we started the topic of animals, then there is also a large aquarium in Kuala Lumpur.
+Probably, it is better to go to such places, just like to the bird park, with the whole family and with children, then there will be more impressions.
+But for me, it was all pretty boring.
 By the way, the ticket will cost you 50 ringit per person.
-If you have money, you want to spend it, but you don’t want to stare at animals, take a walk in the Central Market, also located in the city center.
-Here you can buy souvenirs for yourself and your relatives.
-A huge selection of various kinds of wooden knick-knacks, jewelry, oriental clothes and even huge carpets that cost like a flight from Russia to Malaysia.
-In general, there is a place to turn around for those who want to bring something in their suitcase to remember the country.
+If you have money and want to spend it, but don’t want to stare at animals, take a walk to Central Market, also located in the city center.
+Here you can buy souvenirs both for yourself and for your relatives.
+A huge selection of all kinds of wooden trinkets, jewelry, oriental clothing and even huge carpets that cost as much as a flight from Russia to Malaysia.
+In general, there is room for those who want to bring something in their suitcase as a souvenir of the country.

 Petronas and Menara

-Of course, talking about the sights of Kuala Lumpur and not mentioning the two buildings that are visible from anywhere in the city would be a particularly serious crime.
-Firstly, this is the Menara Tower (it is also called the garden of light, for the original illumination), 421 meters high, which is the seventh tallest tower on the planet.
-And the second miracle of the Malaysian capital is the world-famous Petronas Twin Towers.
+Of course, talking about the sights of Kuala Lumpur and not mentioning two structures that are visible from anywhere in the city would be a particularly serious crime.
+Firstly, this is the Menara Tower (also called the garden of light, for its original lighting), 421 meters high, which is the seventh tallest tower on the planet.
+And the second miracle of the capital of Malaysia is the world-famous Petronas Twin Towers.

 Both are best visited at night.
-We were on the Menara during the day and it was a mistake.
-Nighttime Kuala Lumpur must be nothing compared to its daytime counterpart, although during the day the landscapes made you stare.
-Entrance to the observation deck costs 50 rengit during the day, 100 rengit at night, and New Year I have to pay all 200.
-But the biggest impression on me was made by the Petronas towers in the light of night spotlights.
-More than once I heard negative reviews from this grandiose structure, they say, just buildings, nothing special.
+We were at Menards during the day and it was a mistake.
+Kuala Lumpur at night must be incomparable to its daytime counterpart, although during the day the landscapes made you look with all your eyes.
+Entrance to the observation deck costs 50 rengit during the day, 100 rengit at night, and New Year you will have to pay all 200.
+But the greatest impression on me was made by the Petronas Towers in the light of the night spotlights.
+I've heard it more than once negative reviews From this grandiose structure, they say, just a building, nothing special.
 I strongly disagree with this opinion.
-For me personally, the Petronases have become one of the highlights of all the time spent in Kuala Lumpur.
+For me personally, Petronas was one of the highlights of my time in Kuala Lumpur.

-The Kuala Lumpur Aquarium is a small piece of the ocean right in the city center, not far from the Twin Towers.
+Kuala Lumpur Aquarium is a small piece of ocean right in the city center, not far from the Twin Towers.

-At the beginning of the exposition, there are several small pools inhabited by crabs, starfish and other animals that you can touch with your hands and even hold without pulling out of the water.
+At the beginning of the exhibition there are several small pools in which crabs, starfish and other animals live, which you can touch with your hands and even hold without being pulled out of the water.

 Other aquariums are home to marine, freshwater, reptiles, and even spiders and scorpions.
-Most notable is the large aquarium, which you can crawl under and find yourself inside it by poking through the convex domed bottom.
-Nimble otters live in this aquarium, which, swimming up to the dome, somersault in the water right above the visitor.
-This is such an amazing sight that many spectators linger for a long time near this aquarium.
-Opposite the aquarium, there is a large poster calling for the protection of these wonderful animals and not to buy products from their fur and not to pollute the waters in which they live.
+The most notable is the large aquarium, which you can crawl under and find yourself inside by poking through the convex dome-shaped bottom.
+This aquarium is home to nimble otters, which, when swimming up to the dome, tumble in the water right above the visitor.
+This is such a stunning sight that many spectators linger for a long time near this aquarium.
+Opposite the aquarium hangs a large poster calling for the protection of these wonderful animals and not to buy products made from their fur and not to pollute the water bodies in which they live.

 Botanical Garden

-The Kuala Lumpur Botanical Garden, covering over 90 hectares, is the first major recreational park located in the city center.
-The park was created by the British Treasurer Alfred Wenning at the end of the 19th century as the official residence of the then British government.
+Covering more than 90 hectares, the Kuala Lumpur Botanic Garden is the first major recreational park located in the city center.
+The park was created by the British Treasurer Alfred Venning in the late 19th century as the official seat of the then British government.

 The botanical garden is located near the National Museum of Malaysia.
 The closest station to the garden is LRT Pasar Seni (Central Market).

-The garden contains bird and deer parks, the National Monument, the amphitheater, the lake of gardens, the orchid and hibiscus garden, the Police Museum, the National Planetarium, the National Mosque, the National Museum, the Museum of Islamic Art and many other attractions.
+The garden contains bird and deer parks, a National Monument, an amphitheater, a lake of gardens, an orchid and hibiscus garden, the Police Museum, the National Planetarium, the National Mosque, the National Museum, the Museum of Islamic Art and many other attractions.

-In the park, it is forbidden to pick flowers, make a fire, litter, walk dogs, drive cars and motorcycles, trade from carts, and even kiss.
+In the park it is forbidden to pick flowers, make a fire, litter, walk dogs, drive cars and motorcycles, sell from carts, and even kiss.

 What sights of Kuala Lumpur did you like?
-There are icons next to the photo, by clicking on which you can rate a particular place.
+Next to the photo there are icons, by clicking on which you can rate a particular place.

 Kuala Lumpur Central Park is located right at the foot of the Petronas Twin Towers, the famous twin towers.
-Its lush greenery softens the crisp lines of the Malaysian capital's urban landscape and creates a wonderful oasis for city dwellers to relax.
+Its lush greenery softens the clean lines of the Malaysian capital's urban landscape and creates a wonderful oasis for city residents to relax.

-The park was built in 1980, designed by the Brazilian architect Robert Burle Marx.
-The master showed considerable invention and made the park area a real work of modern art.
+Pak was built in 1980, according to the design of the Brazilian architect Robert Burle Marx.
+The master showed considerable creativity and made the park area a real work of modern art.
 The park is decorated with numerous sculptures and various fountains.
-Artificial constructions, connecting the seemingly incompatible - concrete and living plants, give the park a unique author's notes.
-1,900 local trees and 66 palm trees have been planted in the park to create biodiversity, which in turn has attracted birds, including migratory birds.
-The alleys of the park are outlined by numerous coniferous and flowering shrubs.
+Artificial structures that combine seemingly incompatible things - concrete and living plants - give the park a unique signature touch.
+The park has 1,900 native trees and 66 palm trees planted to create biodiversity, which in turn has attracted birds, including migratory ones.
+The park's alleys are lined with numerous coniferous and flowering shrubs.

-The artificial lake in the park is crossed by a bridge, from the center of which excellent photos of the twin towers are obtained.
-In the middle of the lake there is a fountain, the main jet of which reaches a height of 42 meters.
+The artificial lake in the park is crossed by a bridge, from the center of which you can get great photos of the Twin Towers.
+In the middle of the lake there is a fountain, the main stream of which reaches a height of 42 meters.

-A huge playground has been created for children, consisting of several complexes.
-There are also shallow pools where you can cool off on a hot day, cozy gazebos entwined with tropical greenery, and bright green manicured lawns.
-Great place to stay for people of all ages.
+A huge playground consisting of several complexes has been created for children.
+There are also shallow pools where you can cool off on a hot day, cozy gazebos covered with tropical greenery, and bright green manicured lawns.
+A great place to relax for people of different ages.

-The Jamek Mosque is a fine example of Indo-Muslim architecture in Kuala Lumpur.
+The Jamek Mosque is a fine example of Hindu-Muslim architecture in Kuala Lumpur.
 Designed by British architect A.B.
-Hubbox, it was built in iconic place confluence of the Klang and Gombak rivers in 1909.
+Hubbox, it was built in iconic place the confluence of the Klang and Gombak rivers in 1909.

-Jamek Mosque served as the main mosque of Malaysia until 1965.
+The Jamek Mosque served as the main mosque in Malaysia until 1965.
 Its building looks like an ancient oasis among modern skyscrapers.
-This impression is enhanced by coconut palms, surrounded by which the mosque hides from the noise of the city.
-During the construction, stone of two colors was used - red and white.
+This impression is enhanced by coconut palms, surrounded by which the mosque hides from the city noise.
+During construction, stone of two colors was used - red and white.
 Due to this, the building looks unusually elegant.
-In addition, the architect did not stint on various elements of the external decor.
-These are open galleries formed by graceful lancet arches, and two high slender minarets, three large domes and many openwork turrets on the roof.
+In addition, the architect did not skimp on various elements of external decor.
+These include open galleries formed by graceful pointed arches, two tall slender minarets, three large domes and many openwork turrets on the roof.

-Tourists are not allowed to enter the mosque.
+Tourists are prohibited from entering the mosque.
 It is only allowed to inspect the area around the mosque.
-To avoid misunderstandings, it is worth remembering: if you want to walk around the square around the Muslim temple and take a photo for memory, then women should have their shoulders and head covered, the skirt should cover their knees, and men should avoid too short shorts.
+To avoid misunderstandings, it is worth remembering: if you want to walk around the square around a Muslim temple and take a photo as a souvenir, then women should have their shoulders and head covered, their skirt should cover their knees, and men should avoid shorts that are too short.
 It doesn’t matter if you didn’t bring a scarf with you - they will kindly offer it to you at the entrance.

 Cathedral of the Blessed Virgin Mary

-Cathedral of the Blessed Virgin Mary - Anglican church of the diocese of West Malaysia, the cathedral church of the episcopate.
+The Cathedral of the Blessed Virgin Mary is an Anglican church of the Diocese of West Malaysia, the cathedral of the episcopate.
 The church building is a fine example of colonial architecture brought here by the British in the 19th century.

-The first building of the Anglican Church in Kuala Lumpur, consecrated on February 13, 1887, was wooden.
+The first Anglican Church building in Kuala Lumpur, consecrated on 13 February 1887, was made of wood.
 Its construction cost just over $1,000.
-At that time, the Anglican community was small, so until 1893 a small building easily displaced all believers.
-By the way, the wooden church has survived to this day, and now it houses the headquarters of the Royal Malaysian Police.
+At that time, the Anglican Communion was small, so until 1893, a small building could easily accommodate all the believers.
+By the way, the wooden church has still been preserved, and now it houses the headquarters of the Royal Malaysian Police.

-The foundation stone of the new building, already made of stone, was laid on February 3, 1894 by the British Viceroy Sir Treacher and Bishop Hawes.
-The governor, armed with a silver spatula, laid the foundation for the construction of the cathedral.
+The first stone of the new building, already made of stone, was laid on February 3, 1894 by the British Viceroy Sir Treacher and Bishop Hawes.
+The governor, armed with a silver spatula, began the construction of the cathedral.

-Over the century of its existence, the building of the Church of the Blessed Virgin Mary has expanded significantly, it has a wonderful organ created by the famous master Henry Willis.
-They say that this instrument has a completely unique sound.
-If you are lucky enough to visit Kuala Lumpur, you yourself will be able to appreciate his voice and listen to the singing of the local parish choir.
+Over the century of its existence, the building of the Church of the Blessed Virgin Mary has expanded significantly, and a wonderful organ created by the famous master Henry Willis appeared in it.
+They say this instrument has a completely unique sound.
+If you are lucky enough to visit Kuala Lumpur, you will be able to appreciate his voice and listen to the singing of the local parish choir.

 Putra Mosque

-The Putra Mosque is located in Kuala Lumpur, Malaysia and was built from 1997 to 1999.
-Its appearance was heavily influenced by the design of the Sheikh Omar Mosque in Baghdad and the King Hassan Mosque in Casablanca, Morocco.
-The main material was pink granite, which gave the mosque a unique desert-pink hue.
+The Putra Mosque is located in Kuala Lumpur, Malaysia, and was built from 1997 to 1999. on her appearance strongly influenced the design of the Sheikh Omar Mosque in Baghdad and the King Hassan Mosque in Casablanca, Morocco.
+The main material was pink granite, which gave the mosque a unique desert pink hue.

-The prayer hall is supported by 12 pillars, they are also the support for the main dome, with a diameter of 36 meters.
-The place of the preacher is decorated with suras - inscriptions from the Koran.
-A unique feature was added during the reconstruction to the sound design - the frontal speakers of the mosque are used to transmit all the sounds coming from the imam.
+The prayer hall is supported by 12 pillars, which also support the main dome, with a diameter of 36 meters.
+The preacher's place is decorated with suras - writings from the Koran.
+A unique feature was added during the reconstruction to the sound design - the front speakers of the mosque are used to transmit all the sounds emanating from the imam.

-The entire complex of the mosque, which can accommodate up to 10,000 pilgrims, has a sakhna for them - a spacious courtyard in front of the prayer hall, it has a special landscape and an indescribable atmosphere.
+The entire mosque complex, which can accommodate up to 10,000 pilgrims, has a sakhna for them - a spacious courtyard in front of the prayer hall, it has a special landscape and an indescribable atmosphere.

-Are you curious to know how well you know the sights of Kuala Lumpur? .
+Are you interested in knowing how well you know the sights of Kuala Lumpur? .

-The famous Hindu temple complex Batu Caves is a colorful sanctuary of the Hindu deity of war Murugan, located in a cave, to which a tall climb leads, and a grandiose gilded statue of Murugan 42.7 meters high meets pilgrims and tourists.
+The famous Hindu temple complex Batu Caves is a colorful sanctuary of the Hindu war deity Murugan, located in a cave, which is reached by a high climb, and a grandiose gilded statue of Murugan, 42.7 meters high, greets pilgrims and tourists.

-As you climb, you will be entertained by flocks of friendly monkeys begging for treats.
+As you climb, you'll be entertained by flocks of friendly monkeys begging for treats.

-This is the main venue for the Hindu festival Thaipusam in honor of the god Murugan, which falls in January or February.
+It is the main venue for the Hindu festival of Thaipusam in honor of Lord Murugan, which falls in January or February.

-The sanctuary impresses with its size and stunning Hindu sculptures that can be viewed endlessly.
+The sanctuary is impressive with its size and stunning Hindu sculptures that can be admired endlessly.

-It is believed that Batu Caves has a very strong energy.
+It is believed that Batu Caves has very strong energy.

-The most popular attractions in Kuala Lumpur with descriptions and photos for every taste. choose best places to visit the famous places of Kuala Lumpur on our website.
+The most popular attractions in Kuala Lumpur with descriptions and photographs for every taste.
+Choose best places to visit famous places of Kuala Lumpur on our website.

 Individual and group

-Most of the sights in Kuala Lumpur are concentrated in the city center, so travelers have no difficulty choosing what to see and where to go.
+Most of the attractions in Kuala Lumpur are concentrated in the city center, so travelers do not have any difficulties choosing what to see and where to go.

-Outside the city are only the Batu Caves, which are a must-see.
-However, it will be very easy and convenient to get to them - on the Kuala Lumpur metro.
+Outside the city there are only Batu Caves, which are a must-see.
+However, they will also be very easy and convenient to get to – by taking the Kuala Lumpur metro.

-The main attractions of Kuala Lumpur, which you must see, are:
+The main attractions of Kuala Lumpur that you must see are:

 3. Royal residence.